 Preservation is an end in itself to keep or maintain buildings unaltered.
-Restoration is the restoration of materials back to their original state.
+Restoration is the restoration of materials back to their original state both of which can be expensive and more heritage focussed.
 This can be expensive and provide little commercial return, making investment less sustainable.

 Our focus is conservation: a process that preserves, protects and maintains the building during physical change.

 The term conservation allows changing the use of the building without altering its character or compromising its heritage values.
 Conservation can be accomplished practically and cost effectively but also sustains a building’s future by making it economically viable.
 The mixed-use development we are developing on Grey Street in Newcastle is a perfect example of giving decaying buildings a long-term future while regenerating an important part of the city.

 Investment and the re-use of existing buildings has the benefit of additional value beyond the economic benefit.
 The economic benefits include a multiplier effect of encouraging additional people into the city which generates money which can be investment in future development.
 The local authority can also benefit from additional business rates which can be reinvested.